Nafisa42/2025S2-CITS5501-Group53-Project/README.md

     - `YYYY-MM-DD` (date only)
     - `YYYY-MM-DDTHH:MM` (no seconds)
   - Date must be ≥ today
   - Time fields must be within valid ranges
+  - **Note:** Seconds are not supported.
+Any format including seconds (e.g. `YYYY-MM-DDTHH:MM:SS`) will be rejected.

 ## Testing